 Lawrence County Scholarship.
-High school seniors who graduate one of the five schools in Lawrence County are eligible.
-Students must score at least a 19 on the ACT and have a high school GPA of a 2.5.
-The amount of the scholarship ranges from \$2,000 to \$3000 per semester depending on the student's ACT.
+High school seniors who graduate from one of the four schools in Lawrence County are eligible.
+The amount of the scholarship ranges from \$2000 to \$3000 per semester depending on the student's ACT.
 This scholarship may not be stacked with other institutional scholarships from Williams such as merit-based, restricted, performance-based, or church-related scholarships.